edsu/inkdroid.org/_posts/2018-07-07-paperwork.md

 breathing room necessary for us to really question what an archive is, and who an archivist can be?  [@Huvila:2015]?

-Like much of Scott's other work I think Against the Grain implicitly invites us to think about the new algorithmic readers for our digitalized and networked records (aka Big Data).
-The Empire has always struck back against our attempts to transform archival work, and the standards and inner workings of web infrastructure are knowingly, or unknowingly, complicit in this truly ancient project of legibility.
-What modes of resistance and solidarity will help us cultivate new genres of archive that are needed for our survival?
+Like much of Scott's other work I think *Against the Grain* implicitly invites us to think about the new algorithmic readers for our digitalized and networked records (aka Big Data).
+The Empire has always struck back against, or at least enveloped, our attempts to transform archival work.
+The standards and inner workings of web infrastructure are knowingly, or unknowingly, complicit in this truly ancient project of legibility.
+What modes of resistance and solidarity will help us cultivate new genres of archive that are needed for our survival as a species?

 Lots of questions -- let me know your answers!